oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 	This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `operations_insights_status` - Status of Operations Insights for this Autonomous Database.
 * `peer_db_ids` - The list of [OCIDs](https://docs.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of standby databases located in Autonomous Data Guard remote regions that are associated with the source database.
 Note that for Autonomous Database Serverless instances, standby databases located in the same region as the source primary database do not have OCIDs.
+* `peer_db_id` - The database [OCIDs](https://docs.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Disaster Recovery peer (source Primary) database, which is located in a different (remote) region from the current peer database.
 * `permission_level` - The Autonomous Database permission level.
 Restricted mode allows access only by admin users.

 	This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.